abhinavkakku/abhinavkakku/src/content/blog/Cyber-Security-Interview.md

 19. How do you place a firewall, load balancer, proxy ? in what order and why ?
 20. What information can you get from MAC Address ?
 21. What port does PING works on ? ( I will change this Ping thing, too much resued now)
+22. Describe TCP Flow Control mechanism. (not potential question anymore, but know this)
+23. Describe packet loss recovery mechanism in TCP. (not potential question anymore, but know this)

 ----